 Toxicosis from Vaccinations

-There are certain breeds of dog such as Bichon Frise that are more likely to develop cataracts due to genetics.
-Some may develop this disastrous eye condition over years, while others can go from clear eyes to completely clouded eyes in a matter of weeks.
+There are certain breeds of dog such as the Bichon Frise, that are more likely to develop cataracts due to genetics.
+Some may develop this disastrous eye condition over the years, while others can go from clear eyes to completely clouded eyes in a matter of weeks.
 Unfortunately, there is no way to prevent your dog's hereditary conditions, but with proper diet and avoidance of toxins, you may be able to slow the formation of cataracts.
 But, unfortunately, in some breeds, the only thing you can do is to have intraocular lens replacement done once cataracts begin to form.

 Some dogs may develop cataracts as the result of their age (typically eight years of age or older).
-However, in most cases, the cataracts remain relatively small and have little if any effect on their eyesight.
+However, in most cases, the cataracts remain relatively small and have little, if any, effect on their eyesight.
 The best thing you can do to minimize the risk of age-related cataracts is to feed your dog a healthy, well-balanced, and nutritious diet.

 The Importance of Prevention